moazmaksod/LabWise/docs/LabWise_requirements.md

 Sample Rejection Protocol

-To ensure the analytical quality and clinical validity of results, the laboratory must have a strict, documented policy for rejecting specimens that are unsuitable for testing.41 LabFlow will digitize, enforce, and document this critical quality assurance process.
+To ensure the analytical quality and clinical validity of results, the laboratory must have a strict, documented policy for rejecting specimens that are unsuitable for testing.41 LabWise will digitize, enforce, and document this critical quality assurance process.
 Workflow:
 1. Problem Identification: At the point of accessioning, a technician identifies a problem with a received sample (e.g., the specimen is hemolyzed, the volume is insufficient for the tests ordered, it was received in the wrong type of tube, or the label is illegible).
-2. Rejection Action in LIS: The technician selects the sample in LabFlow and initiates a "Reject Sample" action.
+2. Rejection Action in LIS: The technician selects the sample in LabWise and initiates a "Reject Sample" action.
 3. Mandatory Documentation: This action will trigger a mandatory pop-up form.
 The technician must select a specific reason for rejection from a customizable, standardized list derived from best practices.
 The form will also require the technician to document who was notified of the rejection (e.g., 'Nurse Jane Doe, ED'), the method of notification (e.g., 'Phone Call'), and the date/time of the notification.
 4. Automated Notification: Upon submission of the rejection form, the system will automatically send a secure electronic notification to the ordering physician's portal or EHR.
 This notification will clearly state that the sample was rejected, the reason for the rejection, and that a new sample is required.
 5. Data Logging and Auditing: The rejection event, including the reason and all notification details, is permanently recorded in the sample's immutable audit trail.
 The rejection reason is also logged as a discrete data point for trend analysis in the analytics module.
-The following table outlines common rejection criteria and the corresponding system actions that will be configurable within LabFlow.
+The following table outlines common rejection criteria and the corresponding system actions that will be configurable within LabWise.
 This transforms a subjective decision into a standardized, auditable procedure.

 Rejection Criterion	Definition	System Action	Allowable Exceptions Unlabeled/Mislabeled Specimen	Specimen has no label, or the label information does not match the requisition form with at least two unique patient identifiers.44	Reject sample.
 Log event.
 Notify provider and request recollect.
 For "precious" or irreplaceable samples (e.g., CSF, tissue biopsy), the system will allow processing but will require documentation of who verified the sample's identity and will append a mandatory comment to the final report stating the initial condition.46